iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst.txt

 If you click the symbol in the upper right corner of the histogram, it will open in a new browser window.
 On this page, you can also download a csv file with the values in the plot, or a Scalable Vector Graphics (SVG) or PNG version of the chart.

 Look at the statistics of the DEM differences – what do you notice about the differences?
-Based on the histogram that you see, and the lecture from Week 2, is the standard deviation an appropriate metric to describe the variation in the data? **Why or why not?**
+Based on the shape of the histogram that you see, the lecture from Week 2, and Höhle and Höhle (2009)\ [2]_, is the standard deviation an appropriate metric to describe the variation in the data? **Why or why not?**

 Again, post any thoughts/questions you have to the discussion board.

 step 4. search all of the images, make an animated gif